microsoft/code-with-engineering-playbook/docs/observability/tools/OpenTelemetry.md

 Use the [Azure OpenTelemetry Tracing plugin library for Java](https://github.com/Azure/azure-sdk-for-java/tree/main/sdk/core/azure-core-tracing-opentelemetry) to enable distributed tracing across Azure components through OpenTelemetry.

+### Manual trace context propagation

+In some scenarios, in addition to automatic instrumentation and the custom spans you might want to manually connect the traces into one end to end trace chain.
+Teh automatic intrumentation is not sufficient when the tracked request is processed by different threads during its logical flow in an application.
+Example of that behavior is state machine processing.
+In this case the request can be processed by different threads depending on the state.
+From the monitoring perspective you might want to see these small traces connected as parts of one end to end trace to understand the logical operations flow.
+To achieve that you need to propagate the context manually, eg. by storing it in the database.
+OpenTelemetry SDKs allow for such [context propagation](https://opentelemetry.io/docs/instrumentation/java/manual/#context-propagation).

+### Traces testing

+In some cases, you might want to test the traces, to make sure the traces are collected correctly.
+Without testing the custom traces can be lost during a refactoring or redesign of the code.
+It can be especially important in frameorks and libraries that offer monitoring capabilities to the users.
+One idea how to test the traces would be to use the [OpenTelemetry OLTP exporter features](https://github.com/open-telemetry/opentelemetry-java/blob/main/sdk-extensions/autoconfigure/README.md#otlp-exporter-span-metric-and-log-exporters).
+You can use a mock server to mock the OLTP traces endpoint and test that the expected traces were recieved by the mock server.

 ## References

 * [OpenTelemetry Official Site](https://opentelemetry.io/)